Children & Youth

 The important thing is not to stop questioning.

 You cannot help but be in awe when you contemplate the mysteries

 of eternity, of life, of the marvelous structure of reality.

 It is enough if you try to merely comprehend a little of this mystery every day.

 The word “worship” is derived from the Olde English word “woerthship,” meaning “worthiness” or “worth-ship.”
 In its simplest concept, worship is to give worth to something.

 When you hear us speak of “worship,” we speak of “that which is of worth,” giving the children a sense of community, a feeling of at-oneness with each other and the world, an affirmation of what we believe and a feeling of inspiration, wonder and awe.

-Every Sunday, the children meet in Fellowship Hall while the adults meet in the sanctuary.
-Here they light their own chalice, share “joys and sorrows,” hear stories related to questions of importance, followed by discussion and art projects or music.
+Every Sunday, the children meet in Fellowship Hall while the adults gather in the sanctuary.
+Here the children light their own chalice, share “joys and sorrows,” hear stories related to questions of importance, followed by discussion and art projects or music.